 Kaskaskia College houses and directs the Illinois Small Business Development Center (ISBDC) and the International Trade Center (ITC).

 Kaskaskia College’s athletic programs include men’s/women’s basketball, men’s/women’s golf, women’s softball, volleyball, cheerleading, dance team, cross country, men’s/women’s soccer, men’s baseball, and men’s/women’s tennis.
 In 2013, The KC golf team finished 4th overall in the Region XXIV Tournament.

 Kaskaskia College ranked #37 in the CNN Money listing of community colleges in 2012.

-Southeast Texas Junior College (SWTJC) is a two-year college serving 11 counties in southwest Texas, an area stretching from the Texas Hill Country to the US-Mexican border.
+Southwest Texas Junior College (SWTJC) is a two-year college serving 11 counties in southwest Texas, an area stretching from the Texas Hill Country to the US-Mexican border.
 SWTJC has six campuses: Uvalde, Del Rio, Eagle Pass, Hondo, Pearsall and Crystal City.

 Student enrollment runs 6,000 annually, with 4,000 of those full-time students.
 24% of SWTJC’s students receive their courses via online, interactive video and the Virtual College of Texas.
 Online and videoconferencing instruction are offered at all of SWTCC’s campuses.

 The junior college awards Associate (AA), Associate of Science (AS), Associate of Applied Science (AAS) degrees and several levels of certificates.